AAdvantage Priceless Eligibility: Citi vs. Barclays Cards

 A note on the Barclays Aviator cards

 You will still see the "Aviator" cards mentioned in older guides, so here is where they actually stand.
 Barclays used to issue the Aviator line (Red, Silver, Business), and a legacy Aviator card you already hold still grants Priceless access.
 But you can no longer apply for one.
-Barclays closed the Aviator cards to new applicants in 2025, and under the Citi takeover the existing cards are converting to Citi products:
+Barclays closed the Aviator cards to new applicants in 2025, and under the Citi takeover the existing cards are converting to Citi products (conversion mapping confirmed against Citi's published transition details, verified as of July 2026):

 So if you have an Aviator card, keep using it for Priceless until it converts.
 If you are choosing a card today, skip the Aviator section entirely and pick from Citi's lineup above.